7 Types of Organizational Structures +Examples

 If you go after a matrix organizational structure, you’ll need to find a way to avoid authority confusion and prevent conflicts between managers.

-A team-based organizational structure creates small teams that focus on delivering one product or service.
-These teams are capable of solving problems and making decisions without bringing in third parties.
+A team-based organizational structure creates small teams focusing on delivering one product or service – often via Scrum or tiger teams.
+These teams can solve problems and make decisions without bringing in third parties.

 Team members are responsible for managing their workload and have full control over the project.
 Team-based organizations are distinguished by little formalization and high flexibility.
 This structure works well for global organizations and manufacturers.